secure-software-engineering/phasar/.github/ISSUE_TEMPLATE/bug_report.md

 **Build Type:**
   - [ ] cmake
+  - [ ] bootstrap.sh
   - [ ] custom build

 ### Possible solution

-We are happy to discuss possible solutions to this problem, especially if it origniates from a design flaw.
+We are happy to discuss possible solutions to this problem, especially if it originates from a design flaw.

 ### Example files